 The current Bruce bay township, on the northern side of the Mahitahi River, was established in 1930 as a service town for road workers on road and bridge construction between Fox Glacier and Paringa as well as the survey of the road from Paringa to Haast.

 The Bruce Bay hall was constructed in 1930 by the Public Works Department and sold in 1961 to the local Bruce Bay community for 500 pounds.

 The opening of the hall was celebrated by a sports day and in the evening a grand ball, an event which has continued to this day and has become an iconic South Westland event.

 Overtime, due to a lack of work opportunities, the population has decreased markedly.
 The “Lady of the River” church has gone and the local school has closed, but the wider community is positive about their overall environment and encourages new people to come to the district.

 Like all of the West Coast, the Bruce Bay area has been subject to many past and recent geological events.

-You are welcome to take a walk with John and maybe the trees will tell you a story or two !!!
+You are welcome to take a walk with us and maybe the trees will tell us a story or two !!!